REGION 1

 * indicates required

-Youth Gambling Awareness Project
+Request for Applications Connecticut Youth & Gambling Awareness Project Grant 2026-2027

-2025-2026 Gambling Community Survey
+2026-2027 Gambling Community Survey

 The Department of Mental Health and Addiction Services, Problem Gambling Services (PGS) would appreciate your assistance with this community survey on Gambling Behaviors in the Community.
 This information will help PGS understand the need for raising awareness about problem gambling in the public and the need for more education.
 Within this survey, there is also a series of questions that will give you an idea of whether you should consider your own level of gambling participation.
 All you need to do is complete this short questionnaire, which should take approximately 5 minutes.
 Responses will be completely anonymous; your name will not appear anywhere on the survey.